arif00004/javaassignment2/README.md

 23. Write a program to convert int to double and print a message stating which type casting you did?
 - public class ConvertTest {
----public static void main(String[] args) {
+<br> public static void main(String[] args) {
----int myInt = 9;
+<br> int myInt = 9;
----double myDouble = myInt; // Automatic casting: int to double
+<br> double myDouble = myInt; // Automatic casting: int to double
----System.out.println(myInt);
----System.out.println(myDouble);
----}
----}
+<br> System.out.println(myInt);
+<br> System.out.println(myDouble);
+<br> }
+<br> }

 24. Write a program to convert double to int and print a message stating which type casting you did?
 - public class ConvertTest2 {
----public static void main(String[] args) {
+<br> public static void main(String[] args) {
----double myDouble = 19.99d;
+<br> double myDouble = 19.99d;
----int myInt = (int) myDouble; // Automatic casting: int to double
+<br> int myInt = (int) myDouble; // Automatic casting: int to double
----System.out.println(myDouble);
----System.out.println(myInt);
----}
----}
+<br> System.out.println(myDouble);
+<br> System.out.println(myInt);
+<br> }
+<br> }

 25. Write a program to convert int to string and print a message stating which type casting you did?
 - Int can not be converted into string.

-46. Write a program to convert string to int and print a message stating which type casting you did?
+26. Write a program to convert string to int and print a message stating which type casting you did?
 - String can not be converted into int.

-48. Write a program to convert float to double and print a message stating which type casting you did?
+27. Write a program to convert float to double and print a message stating which type casting you did?
--
+- public class FloatDouble {
+  <br> public static void main(String[] args) {
+    <br> float myFloat = 1.99f;
+    <br> double myDouble = myFloat; // Automatic casting: float to double

+    <br> System.out.println(myFloat);
+    <br>System.out.println(myDouble);
+  <br>}
+<br>}

-50. Write a program to convert byte to float and print a message stating which type casting you did?
+28. Write a program to convert byte to float and print a message stating which type casting you did?
+- public class ByteFloat {
+  <br> public static void main(String[] args) {
+    <br> byte myByte = 10;
+    <br> float myFloat = myByte; // Automatic casting: Byte to Float

+    <br>System.out.println(myByte);
+    <br>System.out.println(myFloat);
+  <br>}
+<br>}

-51. Write a Java program to get the character at the 5th index of the String “automation”.
+29. Write a Java program to get the character at the 5th index of the String “automation”.

-52. Write a program to find the length of the string "automation".
+30. Write a program to find the length of the string "automation".

-53. Write a Java program to concatenate a string “Java” to the end of another string “C#”.
+31. Write a Java program to concatenate a string “Java” to the end of another string “C#”.

-54. Write a Java program to compare a string “automation” and another string “Automation”.
+32. Write a Java program to compare a string “automation” and another string “Automation”.

-55. Write a Java program to check whether a string “Software” ends with the contents of another string “Hardware”.
+33. Write a Java program to check whether a string “Software” ends with the contents of another string “Hardware”.

-56. Write a Java program to replace a character “n” with character “m” in the string “Automation”.
+34. Write a Java program to replace a character “n” with character “m” in the string “Automation”.

-57. Write a Java program to check whether a string “Java is my favorite programming Lang” starts with the contents of another string “Python is my favorite programming language”.
+35. Write a Java program to check whether a string “Java is my favorite programming Lang” starts with the contents of another string “Python is my favorite programming language”.

-58. Write a program to get a substring of the string “Let this be the last year tha you doubt yourself, fear, change or quit.
+36. Write a program to get a substring of the string “Let this be the last year tha you doubt yourself, fear, change or quit.
 Never give up” starting from index 10 and ending at index 26.

-59. Write a Java program to convert all the characters in a string “YourName” to lowercase.
+37. Write a Java program to convert all the characters in a string “YourName” to lowercase.

-60. Write a Java program to convert all the characters in a string “YourName” to uppercase.
+38. Write a Java program to convert all the characters in a string “YourName” to uppercase.

-61. Write a program to reverse a string “ Java is my favorite”.
+39. Write a program to reverse a string “ Java is my favorite”.